Milan Dozet: Professional career

-During his professional career, Dozet has played with the following clubs: Partizan, Zemun, Sloga, Crvena Zvezda, NIS Vojvodina, Kyiv, Panellinios, Proteas AEL, APOEL and Igokea.
+During his professional career, Dozet played with the following clubs: Partizan, Zemun, Sloga, Crvena Zvezda, NIS Vojvodina, Kyiv, Panellinios, Proteas AEL, APOEL and Igokea.

 In February 2016, his former club Igokea retired his jersey number.

 National team career

 Dozet was a member of the FR Yugoslavia under-20 team that won the gold medal at the 1998 FIBA Europe Under-20 Championship in Italy.
-He also won the bronze medal at the 2005 Summer Universiade in Izmir, Turkey.
+He also won the bronze medal at the 2005 Summer Universiade in İzmir, Turkey.